sergev/gisp/docs/Primitives.md

 - `stringLength` — Returns the length of a string.
 Errors on non-string input.
 - `makeString` — Builds a new string of a given non-negative length.
 An optional single-character string supplies the fill character (defaults to a space).
 Errors on non-integer lengths, negative lengths, non-string fills, or fill strings longer than one character.
 - `stringAppend` — Concatenates string arguments.
 Non-string arguments raise a type error.
+- `stringSlice` — Extracts a substring using zero-based indices.
+Takes a string, a start index, and an optional end index (defaulting to the string length).
+Indices must be integers within bounds; the end must not precede the start.
 - `symbolToString` — Converts a symbol to a string.
 Requires exactly one symbol argument.
 - `stringToSymbol` — Interns a string as a symbol.
 Requires exactly one string argument.
 - `numberToString` — Converts an integer or real to its textual representation.